gavinkendall/autoscreen/readme.txt

 The "Preview" image area shows you a preview of the selected Component.
 The preview refreshes every 500 milliseconds.

-The "Folder" text box refers to the directory in which screenshots will be written to.
+The "Folder" text field refers to the directory in which screenshots will be written to.
 You can use the backslash character (\) as part of your folder structure to define sub-folders.
 An ending backslash character is recommended, but it will be included automatically upon save.

-The "Macro" text box refers to the macro used that defines how each individual file is named.
+The "Macro" text field refers to the macro used that defines how each individual file is named.
-Any characters invalid to Windows will be stripped out (such as /, :, *, ?, \, <, >, and |).
+Any characters invalid to Windows will be stripped out (such as /, :, *, ?, <, >, and |).
-You cannot use the backslash character (\) as part of your macro.
+You can use the backslash character (\) as part of your macro to define sub-folders.

 The "Remove Selected Screens" button is used to remove a selected number of screens in the list.
 Select the screens you want to remove and then click the button to remove the selected screens.